Disclaimer

 Limitation of Liability

-To the fullest extent allowed by law, CrewCompliance will not be liable for any OSHA fines, citations, penalties, lost contracts, prequalification rejections, workplace injuries, or other damages arising from your use of our documents.
+To the fullest extent allowed by law, CrewCompliance will not be liable for OSHA fines, citations, penalties, lost contracts, prequalification rejections, third-party review outcomes, workplace injuries, property damage, business interruption, professional fees, or other damages arising from your use, non-use, implementation, non-implementation, modification, or reliance on generated documents.
 See our Terms of Service for complete liability limitations.

 Full Terms